mpark/wg21/patterns.md

 as Scala, Swift, and Rust.

-Inspired by P0095 [@P0095] --- which proposed pattern matching and language-level variant simulteneously --- this paper explores a possible direction for pattern matching only, and does not address language-level variant design.
+Inspired by P0095 [@P0095] --- which proposed pattern matching and language-level variant simultaneously --- this paper explores a possible direction for pattern matching only, and does not address language-level variant design.
 This is in correspondence with a straw poll from Kona 2015, which encouraged exploration of a full solution for pattern matching.